November is the real in-between time. Time for gear repair, maintenance and sorting. And reflecting on the time ahead.

 - …and so on

 But it is not all about repair and maintenance.
 November is also the time for red rock country.
 That wonderful mix of sublime scenery and deep history.
-A four-day weekend is almost upon us. a past partner and I are planning our Thanksgiving deep in Utah.
+A four-day weekend is almost upon us. someone and I are planning our Thanksgiving deep in Utah.
 We will celebrate the holiday under the night sky.
 No black Friday for us..but plenty of hiking deep into a canyon will be on the agenda.
 Our maps are looked over with eager anticipation.

 November is a time to end one season and to being another.
 The weather may be gray and cold.
 But to me it holds a promise of things to come.